GenPhyloProject/GenPhylo/README.md

 ---

-⚙️ This software is developped under de GNU General Public License v3
+⚙️ This software is developped under de GNU General Public License v3.

 ---

-In the case of using our code, either for your experiments or to develop future research, cite it:
+If you use our code, either for your experiments or to develop future research, please cite it:
 ```
 TO BE FILLED!
 ```